Vacuum cosmological spacetimes without CMC Cauchy surfaces: The proof

 \section{The proof}

-A \emph{vacuum initial data set} is a triple $(M,g,K)$, where $M$ is a 3-manifold, $g$ is a Riemannian metric on $M$, and $K$ is a symmetric $(0,2)$ tensor on $M$ such that $g$ and $K$ satisfy the vacuum Einstein constraint equations,\footnote{We do not consider the cosmological constant in this paper, i.e., $\Lambda = 0$.}
+A \emph{vacuum initial data set} is a triple $(S,g,K)$, where $S$ is a smooth manifold of dimension $\dim S \geq 2$, $g$ is a Riemannian metric on $S$, and $K$ is a symmetric $(0,2)$ tensor on $S$ such that $g$ and $K$ satisfy the vacuum Einstein constraint equations,\footnote{We do not consider the cosmological constant in this paper, i.e., $\Lambda = 0$.}

 where $R$ is the scalar curvature of $g$ and $H = \text{tr}_g K$ will be referred to as the mean curvature.
-If $H$ is constant, then $(M,g,K)$ is called a \emph{constant mean curvature (CMC)} vacuum initial data set.
+If $H$ is constant, then $(S,g,K)$ is called a \emph{constant mean curvature (CMC)} vacuum initial data set.

-A pair $(N,Y)$ is called a \emph{Killing initial data (KID)} for an initial data set $(M,g,K)$ if $N$ is a function on $M$ and $Y$ is a vector field on $M$ such that
+A pair $(N,Y)$ is called a \emph{Killing initial data (KID)} for an initial data set $(S,g,K)$ if $N$ is a function on $S$ and $Y$ is a vector field on $S$ such that

 where $\mathcal{L}_YK$ is the Lie derivative of $K$ with respect to $Y$ (see \cite[Eqs.\ (5.3) \& (5.4)]{KIDsnongeneric}).
-If $(\overline{M}, \overline{g})$ is the maximal globally hyperbolic vacuum spacetime development of $(M,g,K)$, then KIDs are in one-to-one correspondence with Killing vector fields of $(\overline{M}, \overline{g})$ (see \cite{Moncrief1, Moncrief2}).
+If $(\tilde{M}, \tilde{g})$ is the maximal globally hyperbolic vacuum spacetime development of $(S,g,K)$, then KIDs are in one-to-one correspondence with Killing vector fields of $(\tilde{M}, \tilde{g})$ (see \cite{Moncrief1, Moncrief2}).